philip-shen/note_python/SrvClient/README.md

 # Reference
+## Python TCP several listen on several ports at once
 * [Python TCP several listen on several ports at once - Stack Overflow Mar 18, 2017](https://stackoverflow.com/questions/22468160/python-tcp-several-listen-on-several-ports-at-once)
 There is single-threaded approach (on the listening side anyway - actually handling the connections may still require multiple threads).